All About Water Recycling And Reuse - Recycled water and reclaimed water

 Los Angeles County's sanitation districts since 1929 have treated wastewater for landscape irrigation in parks and golf courses.

-The first recycled water facility in California was built at San Francisco's Golden Gate Park in 1932.
+California's first recycled water facility was built at San Francisco's Golden Gate Park in 1932.

 Florida Department of Environmental Protection (FDEP) ensures that they maintained the recycled water projects meet state laws and water quality criteria.
 It also allows construction and operation permits for reclaimed water systems and inspects any recycled water used for indoor purposes, like toilet flushing and even decorative fountains.

-Water recycling suggests and financial savings and utilized resources.
-This kind of implementation should integrally be connected with solutions, where it is most economical to attain the expected outcomes.
+Water recycling suggests financial savings and utilized resources.
+This kind of implementation should integrally be connected with solutions where it is most economical to attain the expected outcomes.

 How is Recycled Water Produced?

-Recycled water is a product of a wastewater treatment plant where the local wastewater is collected from schools, offices, households, hospitals, industrial and commercial facilities, then prepare the water for reuse or discharge into the environment as means of processes in several stages of treatment.
+Recycled water is a product of a wastewater treatment plant where the local wastewater is collected from schools, offices, households, hospitals, industrial and commercial facilities, then prepared the water for reuse or discharge into the environment as a means of processes in several stages of treatment.

 These treatment processes are intended to ensure that wastewater is safe and reliable for its projected use.

-There is three basic treatment process that is required for treating the wastewater and these include:
+Three basic treatment processes are required for treating the wastewater, and these include:

 1. Primary treatment—the wastewater is momentarily held in a sink so solid waste materials can settle to the bottom and be removed.

-2. Secondary treatment—when the solid waste materials are removed by primary treatment, the water left behind is treated further to remove or reduce the remaining wastes suspended in the water.
+2. Secondary treatment—when the solid waste materials are removed by primary treatment, the water left behind is treated further to remove or reduce the remaining wastes suspended.

 3. Tertiary treatment—the final stage involves further removal of harmful chemicals and cleansing to kill disease-causing organisms.